Ostrom Climate Solutions Inc.

 Before joining Ostrom, Christie worked for various academic and governmental institutions across Canada, India, and Taiwan, where she gained diverse research experience in climate change, forestry, and conservation.
 She holds a B.Sc. in Natural Resources Conservation from the University of British Columbia and majored in resource management, policy formation, and planning within an international context.

-Trevor is responsible for overseeing all geospatial requirements and forest carbon components of international projects.
-Specifically, Trevor is tasked with leading or providing guidance on boundary delineation, land-cover mapping, estimating forest carbon stocks, quantifying forest dynamics, and modelling future change and emissions scenarios.
+Trevor is responsible for overseeing the technical requirements of the geospatial and forest carbon components of international projects.
+Trevor leads or provides guidance on boundary delineation, land-cover mapping, estimating forest carbon stocks, quantifying forest dynamics, and modelling future change and emissions scenarios.

-Trevor has 15+ years of experience using remotely sensed data and field measurements to map, measure, and monitor forested ecosystems in Canada, Madagascar, the Philippines, the UAE, and the USA.
-In Madagascar, while working with the marine conservation NGO, Blue Ventures, Trevor helped establish the Blue Forests Project leading to their flagship Plan Vivo conservation project.
-Trevor also helped establish and currently manages UBC’s Professional course-based Master of Geomatics for Environmental Management (MGEM) Program.
+Trevor has 20 years of experience using remotely sensed data and field measurements to quantify and contextualize the distribution and dynamics of forests in Brazil, Canada, Costa Rica, Jamaica, Madagascar, the Philippines, the UAE, and the USA.
+In Madagascar, while working with the marine conservation NGO, Blue Ventures, he helped establish the Blue Forests Project leading to their flagship Tahiry Honko Plan Vivo project.
+Trevor also helped establish and currently advises UBC’s Professional course-based Master of Geomatics for Environmental Management (MGEM) Program.

 Trevor holds a B.A. in Geography and an M.A. in GIS from Clark University and a Ph.D. in Forest Resources Management from the Integrated Remote Sensing Studio in the Faculty of Forestry at the University of British Columbia.